neo954/sichuan-cookbook/README.md

 ## Proofreading

-For each receipt under the `latex` directory, proofreading is needed.
+For each receipt under the `latex` directory, proofreading is wanted.
 If you want to help to proofread, please claim the unassigned working items from [GitHub issues](https://github.com/neo954/sichuan-cookbook/issues?q=is%3Aissue+is%3Aopen+Proofread+sort%3Acreated-asc+no%3Aassignee).

 This [A4 paper size scanned copy for printing](https://github.com/neo954/sichuan-cookbook/releases/download/v0.0.3-alpha/sichuan-cookbook-1972-proof-a4.pdf)
-<sub>(80.6 MB)</sub> is recommended to be used for proofreading.
+<sub>(80.6 MB)</sub> is preferred to be utilized as a reference for
+proofreading.

 Please report typos of a receipt with a new comment on the same issue page you claimed.
 Of course, pull requests are always welcome!